d03n3rfr1tz3/hass-divoom/README.md

 ```

 #### MODE temperature
 Shows the temperature channel.
-Be aware, that this mode is specifically for Aurabox or Timebox Mini.
-It still works on other device, but utilizes the `clock` mode and therefore might change settings unintentional.
+Be aware, that this mode is only supported by the Aurabox and the Timebox Mini.

 | Parameter | Required | Description |
 | ---       | :---:    | --- |